SAP HANA backup based on storage snapshots

 That article states:

 "It is strongly recommended to confirm or abandon a storage snapshot as soon as possible after it has been created.
 While the storage snapshot is being prepared or created, the snapshot-relevant data is frozen.
 While the snapshot-relevant data remains frozen, changes can still be made in the database.
 Such changes will not cause the frozen snapshot-relevant data to be changed.
 Instead, the changes are written to positions in the data area that are separate from the storage snapshot.
 Changes are also written to the log.
 However, the longer the snapshot-relevant data is kept frozen, the more the data volume can grow."

 Azure Backup takes care of the file system consistency via Azure VM extensions.
 These extensions are not available standalone, and work only in combination with Azure Backup service.
-Nevertheless, it is still a requirement to manage an SAP HANA snapshot to guarantee app consistency.
+Nevertheless, it is still a requirement to provide scripts to create and delete an SAP HANA snapshot to guarantee app consistency.